agriculturegovau/agds-next/packages/text-input/README.md

 <TextInput label="Name" disabled />
 ```

-### Different width sizes for inputs
+### Maximum widths

 The width of a text input field should indicate the amount of information expected to be entered into the field.
-The size of the field acts as a visual constraint for the end user.
+The size of the text input acts as a visual constraint for the end user.

 As an example, input fields for postcodes should have a smaller width than fields for emails.

 ```jsx live
 <Stack gap={1}>